still-standing/running-adventures/_posts/races/2019-01-07-nice-half-matrathon-post.markdown

 ## The concert Saturday

 The evening before the race day you just want to eat and go to sleep as fast as possible... not even drinking a unique glass of wine!
-But **Aurélia**'s band was performing tonight in a bar...
+But **Barbie Girl**'s band was performing tonight in a bar...
 So we all went...
 We all enjoyed the concert!
 And we all drank a unique glass of wine and some smoked a unique cigarette...

 Not the ideal day before the race type of night...
 But totally worth it!